 I was listening to this episode with my oldest son, who shares Kim’s diagnosis.
 After the segment finished, I paused the podcast and asked him what he thought.
 He answered that he didn’t think he would want to get the treatment.
 I asked him why not.
 He said that he was okay with the way he processes the social world.

 I then asked him about the video clips and what he would have heard.
 He said that while he would have noticed the nuances of the interaction (the body language, the facial expressions, the tone), he would have focused on her words and been confused.

-But then he said two things that I found incredibly interesting.
+And then he shared two more insights.
 The first was about how he thought understanding people was like programming computers.
 He said that Kim’s experience of the video conversation was like when he wrote a program and thought it would work perfectly, and then when he tried to compile the code or run the program, it worked differently than he’d thought it would.
 This led him to look at the code carefully, and try again.
 And, inevitably, it would fail again, but in a different way.
 So he would try another fix, and another, and another, until he was able to get it right.
 He does the same thing when talking to others.
 Communication by successive approximation!

 We can just make successive approximations until we understand each other well enough.

 Do you need help with your child?
 Sarah Wayland can help you figure out how to support your child via classes, Special Needs Care Navigation services, Parent Coaching, or as your certified Relationship Development Intervention (RDI) consultant.